jcrippen/tlingit-corpus/Readme.md

 Regularized shortening of word-final vowels is applied regardless of any variation in the original publication.
 The Dauenhauers for example would sometimes attend to variation in the speech of a single speaker, writing the vowels long when the speaker pronounced them long and short otherwise.
 But they were not consistent enough in this to be linguistically reliable.
 Regularization ensures consistency for automated processing of text.
 In future work the published forms may be included as `Original` type files.

+### Blank lines

+The Dauenhauers used blank lines to separate discourse units in the story.
+Other transcribers also sometimes included blank lines for similar purposes, but often blank lines are simply spurious or due to typesetting exigencies.
+For simplicity in parsing and automated processing of text the corpus omits all blank lines, regardless of their purpose.
+Researchers interested in the original presentations are directed to the publications.

 ### Line breaks

 In some Dauenhauer transcriptions there are long lines that span multiple physical lines on the printed page but which are only assigned a single line number.